laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 done
 ```

-Then, I renamed and moved the file in `s3` and modified the `backend` configuration for my `production` stack to point towards it.
+Then, I renamed and moved the file in S3 and modified the `backend` configuration for my `production` stack to point towards it.

 # What I learned

 ## Modules are like classes

-Coming from a development background, `terraform` modules map well to classes in object oriented programming.
+Coming from a development background, terraform modules map well to classes in object oriented programming.
 Extracting a module results in an encapsulation of state and data for a particular set of infrastructure components.
 We can provide inputs to configure the module and consume outputs which lets us create public APIs for usage in other pieces of our infrastructure.
 This lets us build up a set of building blocks of abstractions that can be used across an organization or team.